-An academic advisor is a faculty or staff member who will assist you with planning your undergraduate academic career at The College of St. Scholastica.
+An academic advisor is a faculty or staff member who will assist you with planning your undergraduate or graduate academic career at The College of St. Scholastica.
 Most advisors are faculty members within the department you wish to study.
 These faculty advisors help plan semester schedules and visit with you about your academic plan.
 They may offer academic advice and check-in about your academic and social goals while at college.

 At the end of their first year, students will be asked to find an academic advisor within their academic program/major.
 Students will complete a change of advisor form and return it to the Registrar’s office.
 If a student does not find a faculty person they feel they connect with, or if they are entering a pre-professional or graduate program such as Nursing, Physical Therapy, or Occupational Therapy, they may be assigned to an advisor from the Academic Advisement department, who advise students from all areas.